UnseenWizzard/git_training/README.md

 Most likely what you want to share with them, are a few well formed changes with nice commit messages telling your colleagues what you did for which reason.

-As long as all those small commits only exist in your _Dev Environment_, you're perfectly save to do a `git rebase -i` and change history to your hearts content.
+As long as all those small commits only exist in your _Dev Environment_, you're perfectly safe to do a `git rebase -i` and change history to your hearts content.

 Things get problematic when it comes to changing _Public History_.
 That means anything that has already made it to the _Remote Repository_.